symposion/roll20-shaped-scripts/README.md

 ### Guided
 When you run **!shaped-monsters** it will output a scrollable list of all of the monsters in the chat window, along with filter buttons to allow you to narrow the list down by things like type, CR, school, class, etc. Clicking a monster on this list will import it into your library.
 This script comes with all the SRD monsters and spells built in.

-## Importing Spells from a Custom Database
+## Importing Spells from the Script Database
 ### Manually
-_Please see above for details about installing a custom database_

 1. Select a token that represents a character
 1. Type **!shaped-import-spell --Fireball, Cure Wounds** into the chat window and hit enter, replacing the spell names with whatever spells you want to import.
-If you're not sure what spells are available, run **!shaped-import-spell** on its own to see a list.
+If you're not sure what spells are available, try the Guided approach mentioned immediately below.
 1. You should see a confirmation message in the chat window

 Your new spells are now ready for use!

 ### Guided
 Similar to monsters, **!shaped-spells** will display a list of all available spells in the database, pre-filled with all SRD spells.
-You need a character token selected, or you need to pass a character id like **!shaped-spells --character**.
+You need a character token selected, or you need to pass a character id like **!shaped-spells --character <character_id>**.

 ## Tracking advantage using the script
 1. Configure your characters with the "Normal" roll option in the character sheet options (see later on for details of how to ensure that this is set automatically for characters imported with the script)